Brothers in Conflict

 I said, "String.
 Remember when we argued about that curse you thought you have?
 Well, I just thought of something."
 I remembered how Caitlin had told me the story about her plane getting hijacked, and how String and Dom had found the plane.
 "Didn't it ever dawn on you that if you hadn't gone after your helicopter the minute you heard that the plane had gone down, Caitlin would be dead right now?"
 String's expression changed to that deer-in-the-headlights look that he always got when we were kids, and I'd confronted him about something.
 "And, that plane wasn't hijacked and forced into the ocean because Caitlin knew you, little brother.
 That was just lousy luck," I said, knowing it was the truth.

-"That's—actually a very good point, Sinj," String said as he smiled at me—something he's been doing a whole lot more of lately.
+"That's—actually a very good point, Sinj," String said as he smiled at me—something he's been doing a lot more of lately.
 "I guess I never thought of it that way."
 I embraced my little brother and said, "C'mon, String.
 Let's get you married!"
 He laughed as we walked back to the cabin and String went to stand with the judge on the dock, while I went to line up with Erin for the processional.

 The ceremony was small—just Dom, Michael and Marella, me as String's best man, Caitlin's sister Erin as maid of honor, my son Le, and Caitlin and Erin's mother.
-Once String and Caitlin were married, I pulled her aside for a moment as String talked to Maggie, Caitlin and Erin's mom.
+Once String and Caitlin were married, I pulled her aside for a moment while String talked to Maggie, Caitlin and Erin's mom.

 "Well, Caitlin, you made it," I said, noticing the tears of joy in her eyes.
 "Now, you and String are together, forever."
+Finally.

 "Yeah, Sinj," Caitlin replied, "thanks to you.
 If you hadn't done what you did, I dunno how long it woulda taken String to get his head out of his ass.
 If he ever would have.
 I—I owe you big time, Sinj," she said, smiling at me.